a-la/alamode/README.md

 	--preact-externs, -E	Same as `preact`, but imports from `＠externs/preact` `import { h } from "＠externs/preact"`.
 	--debug, -d         	Will make ÀLaMode stop after replacing markers.
+	--require, -r       	Renames `require` calls into imports, and `module.exports` assignments to exports.
+	                    	Great for refactoring older code.

   Example: